 Because elba is written in Rust, it is available as an installable crate from crates.io.
 In order to install elba this way, you should have a copy of the Rust toolchain installed on your computer first.
 The process for this is explained on the Rust website.
-Note that during installation, when prompted for which version of Rust should be installed, you should choose the nightly version of Rust. elba depends on certain features which can only be enabled in the nightly build of Rust.
+The minimum stable version of Rust elba has successfully been built on is 1.31.

-Once you have Rust installed, installing elba is pretty self-explanatory:
+Once you have Rust installed, installing elba is self-explanatory:

 '''

-$ cargo +nightly install elba
+$ cargo install elba

-$ elba # should work!
+$ elba # should work

 '''